csu-tropical/csu-tropical/README.md

 Add PDF’s to /Publications/papers
 Add image file to /Publications/figures
 Add bibtex file to /Publications/bibtex
-Run script ‘create.yml.published.py’ to create a new YAML file
+Run script ‘create.yml.published.py’ to create a new YAML file (script is located under the main directory)
 Notes:
 (1) '1st, 2nd, 3rd authors' must only be Bell group members, 'all_authors may include external authors)
 (2) paper status is either 'submitted', 'in press' or you provide the volume number and issue number (ie vol 15, issue 2)